 At the current stage space technologies has advanced extremely high in many areas, including satellite communications, which can be viewed from several points of view.
 One of them is creating global networks of communication, both in space segment and the terrestrial.
 These networks are usually specialized for special transmissions, navigation, etc. Many of the satellites, belonging to different countries and universities, are monitored in most cases from the area of corresponding state or institution.
 Not every country can afford to build ground stations in various places of the world.
-This refers in particular to educational satellites, those budget allocations are minimum.
+This refers in particular educational satellites, those budget allocations is minimum.
 There are two ground stations built up at the Center of Space Technologies from Moldova, which are able to communicate with satellites in a limited area.
 Currently it is possible to put a basis to achieve a goal as this one: creating a global network for monitoring a wide variety of satellites, including educational.
 Although at the conceptual level there are different possible solutions, it is necessary to describe and solve a number of issues, including organizational, technical (hard and soft), standards and protocols of communication.
 The main problem consists in diversity of architectures and configurations of ground stations.
 It is necessary to find such solutions that will allow this diversity to be connected into one global network.
-For the future missions, new technologies to meet the challenges of higher performance, reduced costs and new concepts such as autonomous space are required.
-It is proposed the concept of a ground station network (fig. 3), with applying advanced technologies to improve the design and performance of our ground systems, just like with satellites.
-Having the experience in the engineering of complex hardware and software systems and with the support of the European Space Agency will be developed the ground segment that will serve as a gateway to access, control and exploit these new space systems and provide services and return on investment students, for scientists, industry engineering.

-Figure.
-3. Ground stations network conception.
+Fig. 3.
+Ground stations network conception.